etcd-io/etcd/Documentation/op-guide/runtime-configuration.md

 All changes to the cluster are done one at a time:

-* To update a single member peerURLs you will make an update operation
+* To update a single member peerURLs, make an update operation
-* To replace a single member you will make an add then a remove operation
+* To replace a single member, make an add then a remove operation
-* To increase from 3 to 5 members you will make two add operations
+* To increase from 3 to 5 members, make two add operations
-* To decrease from 5 to 3 you will make two remove operations
+* To decrease from 5 to 3, make two remove operations

 All of these examples will use the `etcdctl` command line tool that ships with etcd.
-If you want to use the members API directly you can find the documentation [here][member-api].
+To change membership without `etcdctl`, use the [members API][member-api].

 TODO: v3 member API documentation